oahzxl/oahzxl.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
 I am a first-year PhD student in Computer Science at National University of Singapore (NUS) advised by [Yang You](https://www.comp.nus.edu.sg/~youy/), where I also earned my M.S. in Computer Science.
-My academic journey began with the B.Eng. in Computer Science & Electronic Information from Huazhong University of Science and Technology supervised by [Xinggang Wang](https://xwcv.github.io/) and [Xiaojun Hei](https://scholar.google.com/citations?user=x9vhdoIAAAAJ&hl=en).
+I obtained my undergraduate degree  in CS & ECE from Huazhong University of Science and Technology supervised by [Xinggang Wang](https://xwcv.github.io/).
+Previously, I internd at [Pika](https://pika.art/about) with [Chenlin Meng](https://cs.stanford.edu/~chenlin/), and [ColossalAI](https://github.com/hpcaitech/ColossalAI) with [Jiarui Fang](https://fangjiarui.github.io/).

 I am actively looking for **summer research internship in 2025**.
 Please feel free to reach out if there are any opportunities available.